PatFin/QuizManager/README.md

 <h2>You are an interested Devlopper?</h2>

-You can either fork this project and do your own stuff with it.
+You can fork this project and do your own stuff with it !

-Or you can try to go into the dev branch and see what will be coming soon and what is left to do!

 <h3>Javadoc</h3>
 You will find the JAVADOC in the Quiz/doc/ folder.